Planning the transition to adulthood: Life with disabilities after high school.

 We’ll also tell you what you need to know and do before your child turns 18 and how you can prepare your child to be their own best advocate.

 Tests given to all students to check their progress in school.
 Students with disabilities may need accommodations for these tests, which should be written in the IEP or 504 Plan.
 Certain students may need alternate assessments, depending on their disability.
 Your state’s grade level performance assessments may have different names, like MCAS in Massachusetts, or LEAP 2025 in Louisiana.
+More about assessments in special education or about assessments for high school students.

 Individual Graduation Plan (IGP)

 A plan that describes a student’s path through high school.
 It includes what courses they will take and how the teachers will assess their performance.
 The IEP team will work together to create an IGP that fits the student’s goals.
+More about the IGP.

 A detailed plan to help a child with a disability meet their goals for after high school.
 For all students with an IEP, the Transition Plan should be written by the team (including parents or guardians and the student) by age 14-16.
+More about transition planning.

 Adult Transition Timeline